kemalrizky/waterbox-dev/NOTES.md

     - [x] create sample project: [esp-mdns](https://github.com/kemalrizky/esp32-mdns)
     - [x] use deviceId as mqtt client name in mqttHandler.connect()
 - [x] change the data type to be published to JSON

+---

+# To Do
+- implement preferences as local storage
+- implement async http server for interfacing